The Orville: Books

+Sympathy for the Devil

 The third season was initially announced as having eleven episodes, but one episode was not filmed due to pandemic-related delays.
-Titled "Sympathy for the Devil", it was instead adapted as a novelization written by MacFarlane, and takes place after "Midnight Blue", intending to be the ninth episode of season three.
+Titled "Sympathy for the Devil", it was instead adapted as a novelization written by MacFarlane, and takes place after "Midnight Blue", intending to be the ninth episode of season 3.
 The audiobook is narrated by guest star Bruce Boxleitner.
 The novella was released on July 19, 2022.